 In addition to teaching, our instructors also develop the course content in their respective subject areas.
 We regularly update our existing courses, typically every six months, to stay abreast of the latest technology developments and industry trends.
 Our instructors are also responsible for producing practice exercises and exam questions for monthly performance tests to evaluate the effectiveness of our student self-assessment tests in TTS.
 We regularly engage in new course development in order to capture demands created by evolving job market and industry trends.
 We have a set of procedures for new course development.
 Prior to developing a new course, we gather market intelligence by collecting job market demand information to ensure that we are developing relevant and up-to-date courses.
 We conduct a series of surveys, each with clear parameters, to determine various aspects of the proposed new course.
 Once we gather enough market intelligence, we recruit, or identify from within Tarena, instructors with the appropriate industry and academic background to form a course-specific development task team.
-The development of our K-12 education program courses is mostly programming centered.
-In addition, we focus on leveraging our experience in IT courses, especially programming courses, to develop coding- and programming-based courses for our K-12 education programs.
+The development of our childhood and adolescent quality education programming courses, to develop coding- and programming-based courses for our childhood and adolescent quality education programs.

 All of our new courses are pilot tested in selected learning centers for student satisfaction, training practicality and employment outcomes.
-In 2018, we launched network engineer course.
-In 2019, we launched Visual effects-VFX course.
-In 2020, we launched Creative Programming Initiation course.
+In 2018, we launched a Network Security Engineer course.
+In 2019, we launched a Visual Special Effects course.
+In 2020, we launched a Creative Programming Starter course.
+In 2021, we launched robotics programming courses including SPIKE Starter and SPIKE Advanced, which have gained popularity among our students aged between six and twelve.